Generic Name: fluticasone, umeclidinium, and vilanterol (floo TIK a sone, ue ME kli DIN ee um, and vye LAN ter ol)

 Trelegy Ellipta is not approved for use by anyone younger than 18 years old.

-The usual dose of Trelegy Ellipta is 1 inhalation per day.
-Use the medicine at the same time each day, and not more than once in a 24-hour period.
+Use Trelegy Ellipta at the same time each day, and not more than once in a 24-hour period.

-To reduce the chance of developing a yeast infection in your mouth, rinse with water (but do not swallow) after using this medicine.
+To prevent yeast infection in your mouth, rinse with water (but do not swallow) after using Trelegy Ellipta.

-While using Trelegy Ellipta, you may need frequent blood tests.
+You may need frequent medical tests.
 Your vision and your bone mineral density may also need to be checked.

-Throw the Trelegy Ellipta inhaler device away 6 weeks after you have taken it out of the foil pouch, or if the dose indicator shows a zero, whichever comes first.
+Throw the inhaler device away 6 weeks after you have taken it out of the foil pouch, or if the dose indicator shows a zero, whichever comes first.